Exploring Old City: A Guide to Philly’s Most Historic Neighborhood

 Betsy Ross House – Enter Betsy Ross’s 1740s home to learn all about her experience with the American Flag, the first President, and, of course, the home itself.

-Museum of the American Revolution – Immersive exhibitions and priceless artifacts, including General Washington’s original headquarters tent, Revolutionary War weaponry, and centuries-old military documents bring the Revolution to life at the Museum of the American Revolution.
+Museum of the American Revolution – Immersive exhibitions and interesting artifacts, including General Washington’s original headquarters tent, Revolutionary War weaponry, and centuries-old military documents bring the Revolution to life at the Museum of the American Revolution.

 Check out the complete list of things to do in Old City.